 Zoning Board of Appeals

 The Zoning Board of Appeals is a five member Board, with three alternate members.
-The Board operates in compliance with the Zoning Board Rules and Regulations and makes its decisions based on the Zoning Bylaw (as authorized under Chapter 40A, Massachusetts General Laws) .
+The Board operates in compliance with the Zoning Board Rules and Regulations and makes its decisions based on the Zoning Bylaws (as authorized under Chapter 40A, Massachusetts General Laws) .
 Enforcement Authority of the Zoning Bylaw lies with the Building Inspector.

 The Zoning Board of Appeals also administers applications for comprehensive permits for construction of affordable housing under Massachusetts General Laws Chapter 40B.
 Town of Pelham 40B Regulations